 Jesus had the weight of the world on his shoulders, literally, but he didn’t allow it to crush him.

 Before we get started, I don’t want you to think I’m waging war against productivity or speed.
-Usain Bolt might be my favorite athlete ever.
-I can’t imagine a world without planes and computers.
+I’m not.
+I like technology.
+I like fast.
+I can’t imagine a world without planes and computers and the internet.
 I’m waging war against hurriedness, the idolatrous result of bowing down to speed and productivity.